Editor's note: This article originally appeared on Medium.

 I came across this idea when I was trying to figure out how to create a Facebook Live event with experts across the country for the Unite For America/Hamilton Electors movement.
 I live-stream for a living and usually work with fancy equipment and sometimes with pretty large budgets.
 But coming from a theater background I knew there had to be a grassroots version of the far more expensive live events we see published by major news sites.
 A few friends recommended BlueJeans — a browser based conferencing app that includes Facebook Live integration.
 In testing the app in December I discovered that app users could join a video conference with their cell phones… and voila!
 A grassroots sister march global live-stream idea was born.

-But … in order to truly have an impact, a little bit of a hack was in order…
+In order to truly have an impact, a little bit of a hack was in order…

 Our “Studio” for the day (left), and Geoff, one of my co-producers (right)